 Walk into any store selling clothing or accessories this season, and right there in the front display you will see it: faux fur!
 It is everywhere, especially these adorable sets of faux fur scarves and gloves.
 Super trendy: check!
 Super easy: double check!
 With a little bit of fur and a little bit of time, you can create beautiful matching scarves and cuffed gloves for yourself and anyone else you know who needs to bundle up.

-The scarf’s finished length (approximately 36″) is based on the most common sizes we found for sale at Saks, Neiman Marcus, and other high-end retailers.
-It is meant to be a shorter length – with the tails ending about mid-chest.
+The scarf’s finished length (approximately 36″) is based on the most common sizes we found for sale at Saks, Nordstrom, and other high-end retailers.
+It is meant to be a shorter length – with the tails ending above the waist.
 Test the length on yourself prior to cutting to make sure you are happy with this length.
 Depending on the width of your faux fur, you could easily extend the finished length by 10-12″.

 Sewing Tools You Need

 - Sewing Machine and standard presser foot

 - Walking or Even Feed foot; optional but a good choice for working with thick faux fur